denistsoi/franklinchen.github.io/source/_posts/2012-03-17-st-patricks-day-party-playing-tin-whistle-and-flute.markdown

 - flute
 - Irish music
 ---
+{% img /images/st-patricks-2012/henry-franklin.jpg Henry and Franklin %}

-{% img /images/clarke-sweetone.jpg My new Clarke Sweetone tin whistle %}
+{% img /images/st-patricks-2012/henry-franklin-abby.jpg Henry and Franklin and Abby %}

 Abby and I went to [Henry's](/blog/2012/01/27/a-new-friends-very-musical-birthday-party-changed-my-life/) place for a St. Patrick's Day party, for which [I had promised to play some music](/blog/2012/03/12/quitting-the-cmu-all-university-orchestra-one-of-the-hardest-decisions-in-my-life/).